 After explaining the optimal/normal GPU temperature for gaming.
 We hope that it will clear your mind on how to maintain ideal temperatures for the graphics cards.

-Make this habit to keep your graphic card temperature cooler.
+Make a habit to keep your graphic card temperature normal.
 If you find this post helpful then do share it.
 If you would like to add some extra tips to other users regarding GPU temp then post your comment.

 Usually EVGA graphics card idle temperature is 30°C to 40°C and under load it reaches from 60°C to 85°C. It’s maximum temperature goes between 95°C-105°C. At this point system shut itself down to prevent damage.